LeRay Mansion

 The first mansion was built around 1808.
 According to numerous records, there was a fire at this mansion in the 1820s.
 Some historians argue whether the fire destroyed the first mansion, and it is unclear whether the building that stands today was a rebuild or a completely different mansion.
-In either case, a mansion was rebuilt around 1826-1827.
+In either case, a mansion was rebuilt around 1826–1827.
 While there were still Native Americans residing in the area, there were no significant European-American settlements or infrastructure.
-James LeRay intended to rebuild his family’s fortune by selling off tracts of his land to build European-American settlements.
+James LeRay intended to rebuild his family's fortune by selling off tracts of his land to build European-American settlements.
 James LeRay was not discriminatory towards Christian religious denominations and encouraged settlement of Quakers, Catholics, and Protestant denominations.
 He gave them land for their congregations' churches and meeting houses.
-James LeRay was ultimately unsuccessful in reclaiming his family’s fortune and almost went bankrupt.
+James LeRay was ultimately unsuccessful in reclaiming his family's fortune and almost went bankrupt.
 He transferred the ownership of the estate to his oldest son, Vincent, for whom Cape Vincent is named.
 Vincent owned the Mansion briefly before selling the property to Jules Rene Payen a geologic engineer, gun-powder chemist, and fellow French immigrant.

-The LeRay Mansion remained in the Payen family for several generations, however their surname changed from Payen to Phelps to Anderson as the house was passed down through the family’s daughters.
-While the estate was in the possession of the Anderson family in 1936, the NY State Land Bank foreclosed on the property.
+The LeRay Mansion remained in the Payen family for several generations.
+Their surname changed from Payen to Phelps to Anderson as the house was passed down through the family's daughters.
+While the estate was in the possession of the Anderson family in 1936, the New York State Land Bank foreclosed on the property.

-In 1936, Colonel Harold Remington (Ret.), a local resident of Watertown, NY and a World War I veteran, purchased the property and carried out repairs and renovations.
+In 1936, Colonel Harold Remington (Ret.), a local resident of Watertown, New York, and a World War I veteran, purchased the property and carried out repairs and renovations.
 Some of the repairs included adding electricity and plumbing to the Mansion.
-The house was only briefly in the possession of the Remington family as in 1941, the US Army took ownership of the estate for the expansion of Pine Camp.
+The house was only briefly in the possession of the Remington family as in 1941, the United States Army took ownership of the estate for the expansion of Pine Camp.
 In 1941, with the outbreak of World War II, the federal government granted the expansion of Pine Camp by 75,000 acres.
 This expansion displaced not only the Remington family from the LeRay Mansion, but over 525 families from five villages and over 360 farms: Sterlingville; Woods Mills; Lewisburg; LeRaysville; Alpina.

-Over the years, the Army used the Mansion for temporary lodging and an officer’s club.
-When the 10th Mountain Division was reactivated on Fort Drum in 1984, General Carpenter was asked to live at the LeRay Mansion.
-This briefly gave the LeRay Mansion the nickname, “the General’s Mansion.”
-In 1988, General Carpenter gave the mansion over to the Army Morale, Welfare, and Recreation (MWR) program.
-MWR used the mansion as a “Bed and Breakfast” style lodging for visiting VIPs and officials.
-The Lodging Program generously furnished the Mansion with pieces in keeping with the style of the early nineteenth century and the Commanding General began a tradition of hosting members of the community there for holiday celebrations.
+Over the years, the Army used the Mansion for temporary lodging and an officer's club.
+When the 10th Mountain Division was reactivated at Fort Drum in 1984, General Carpenter was asked to live at the LeRay Mansion.
+This briefly gave the LeRay Mansion the nickname "the General's Mansion."
+In 1988, General Carpenter gave the mansion to the Army Morale, Welfare, and Recreation (MWR) program.
+MWR used the mansion as a "Bed and Breakfast" style lodging for visiting VIPs and officials.
+The Lodging Program generously furnished the Mansion with pieces in keeping with the style of the early nineteenth century and the commanding general began a tradition of hosting members of the community there for holiday celebrations.